gridatek/supabase/docs/05_FRONTEND_INTEGRATION.md

 }
 ```

-> **Note**: The API key shown is the default Supabase CLI key for local development only.
+> **Note**: Uses Angular's modern standalone components and `@for` control flow.
+The API key shown is the default Supabase CLI key for local development only.

 ## Monorepo Structure